 2006 Louis “Lou” Dawson Interview

 In 2006, a website publisher named Steve Hoffmeyer sent this series of questions to Lou in an email.
-Lou lightly edited the questions and answered in writing and the interview was published in February of 2006.
-Hoffmeyer’s website ceased to exist, and this content was removed from internet publication.
+Lou lightly edited the questions and answered in writing.
+The interview was published in February of 2006.
+Hoffmeyer’s website subsequently ceased to exist, and this content was removed from internet publication.
 Our version is lightly edited and condensed, and maintains the spirit of the interview, back when Lou was still the only person to have skied all of Colorado’s 54 14,000-foot peaks (that changed in 2007, when Chris Davenport became the second person to ski them all).

 Foreword by Aron Ralston